A worker has lost her claim to keep her annual leave while on the JobKeeper wage subsidy.

 Fair Work Commissioner Jennifer Hunt ruled in favour of Village Roadshow.

-Ms Hunt found the company qualified to enrol in the JobKeeper scheme and their request to McCreedy not unreasonable.
+Ms Hunt found the company qualified to enrol in the JobKeeper scheme and said their request to McCreedy was not unreasonable.

 “I consider that during the hearing and in material filed, Ms McCreedy made incredibly unsympathetic, and in my view, belligerent and unwarranted attacks on VRTP, despite the JobKeeper provisions being available for all eligible employers, small or large.

 “The package has been introduced to put eligible organisations into hibernation, to allow for continued employment of eligible employees.”

 Ms Hunt found McCreedy’s refusal to take annual leave “unreasonable”.